rivertam/docker-ccache-example/README.md

-# Docker ccache example
+# Docker C++ caching example

-This example is a simple C++ binary with two compilation units and a Dockerfile that builds them using two build cache volumes.
+This example is a simple C++ binary with two compilation units and a Dockerfile that builds them using a build cache volume to avoid recompiling the whole thing.

+Initially this included ccache but it doesn't seem necessary anymore.

 ## Testing